Next intake for the Advanced Agricultural Leadership Program

 Want to stay up to date with AALP happenings?
 Sign up for the newsletter here.

 Interested in the Advanced Agriculture Leadership Program, but not sure it's for you?
 These two short videos profile alumni and supporters of the program, giving you a glimpse into what AALP can do for you - and what you will be able to do for the industry.

-The Advanced Agricultural Leadership Program (AALP) is a 19-month executive development opportunity for men and women who want to shape the future of the agriculture and food industry and make a positive difference in rural communities across Ontario.
+The Advanced Agricultural Leadership Program (AALP) is an 18-month experiential executive leadership program for those who want to shape the future of the agriculture and food industry and make a positive difference in rural communities across Ontario.

 Each Advanced Agricultural Leadership Program Class is created with attention to the diversity of participants.
 Participants are chosen so that peer-to-peer mentorship, interrelationships and a broad network are developed.
 Class participants are chosen for their different backgrounds, offering unique viewpoints and enabling thought-provoking, balanced discussion of critical issues.

 The curriculum includes a series of seminars, study tours – North American and international – and small group issues analysis projects for agriculture, food and rural community clients.
 There is approximately 45 days of in-session programming.
 Program focus is on building foundational skills and providing the context for practicing them in a safe but challenging environment.
 Curriculum adapts with relevant topics for each class to promote new multi-stakeholder approaches while developing critical self-analysis.